A Tutorial Introduction to Gleam -- Part 2

 Both of these are modelled easily using Gleam’s functional tools.
 Filtering is

-especially easy, as there is an aptly-named iterator.filter
+especially easy, as there is an aptly-named iterator.filter function that you

 can use.
 I’m having trouble coming up with a reasonable example, so let’s